-You have a lot going on, so this week I will keep it short and give you what I believe are the three most important career habits for dental hygienists.
+You have a lot going on, so this week I will keep it short and give you what I believe are the three most important career habits for any professional.

 Get specific – such as “I want to be working for All Smiles Dental for the next five years, then pivot into working at the dental hygiene program at State College for 10 years to extend my career in the event I develop back or neck problems.”
-Or, maybe it’s something like “I will spend the next three years researching alternative forms of advanced perio therapy so that I can become and expert on the subject and lecture all over the country.”
+Or, maybe it’s something like, “I will spend the next three years researching alternative forms of advanced perio therapy so I become a subject expert and lecture all over the country.”

 Spell it all out in detail.
 But be sure to include the “why” or purpose behind these moves.
-And they need not be all about specific jobs you want to have, they can and should also include additional skill sets and other accomplishments or goals.
+And they don’t have to include specific jobs you want, they can and should also include additional skill sets and other accomplishments or goals.

-Think big, but your remember, you plan is a living document for your dental hygiene career that you refine and update regularly (at least yearly) with lots of smaller steps along the way to get you to where you want to be.
+Think big, but remember, your plan is a living document for your career.
+Refine and update it regularly (at least yearly) with lots of smaller steps along the way to get you there.

-Finally, keep your plan some place where you are forced to see or be reminded of it regularly.
-This is important because plans are like plants – too often goals and plans don’t see much sunlight and nothing grows without sunlight and some tending.
+Finally, keep your plan somewhere you are forced to see it regularly.
+This is important because plans are like plants – without adequate sunlight and TLC nothing grows.

 If all you are doing is the basic requirements of CE to maintain your license, you are missing out.
 Try taking additional classes in areas of dentistry that really interest you.
 But also, take classes outside of dentistry that really interest you.

 But don’t let that interest die on the vine – share what you learn with others.
-Give others the benefit of this expansion you have achieved.
-It’s not so that they can marvel in how great you are, but so they can be inspired to do the same.
-This is what makes the world a better place, people learning and sharing extraordinary things.
+Give local and online colleagues the benefit of your education.
+It’s not so that they can marvel in how great you are, but so you can generate discussion.
+This discussion will add to the richness of what you have learned.

 Everyone makes mistakes in their career.
 It’s worth repeating: EVERYONE makes mistakes in their career.
-It isn’t significant that you handle something poorly, fail to meet expectations, or just flat out suck occasionally.
+It isn’t unique that you handle something poorly, fail to meet expectations, or just flat out suck occasionally.

 What is important is where you go from there.

-We all know people who just can’t seem to get past certain challenges in their dental hygiene career – maybe even WE fall into that.
+We all know people who just can’t seem to get past certain challenges – maybe even WE fall into that.
 Reminding ourselves (and perhaps others around us) of the guilt, shame, and embarrassment for days, weeks and even years.

-You will always gain more career-wise (and in many other ways, too) from struggles to overcome failures and challenges.
-I know this from several personal experiences.
-Don’t run from them or try to mask them – take them on and you will become a better dental hygienist without any question.
+You will always gain more career-wise (and in many other ways, too) from struggles.
+None of us enjoy it, but I think we all know it intuitively.
+So don’t run from or try to mask them – own your failures and move forward.

 Finally, don’t shy away from telling your success story.
-Everyone loves and is inspired by a good comeback story!
-There’s no shame in something everyone does – use it to demonstrate your resilience and that you are a fighter, and that others can overcome also.
+Everyone loves a good comeback story!
+There’s no shame in something everyone does.
+Use your story to demonstrate resilience, that you are a fighter, and that others can overcome also.

-There you go… the three most important career habits: Make a plan, Always learn, and Embrace failure.
+There you go… the three most important career habits: Have a plan, Always Be Learning, and Leverage failure.
 If you made it this far, there’s one more important habit I want to share.
-Take action – in fact, I will shut up so you can take action now!
+Take action – in fact, I will stop abruptly here so you can take action now!